wkozaczuk/osv-html5-terminal/README.md

             - etc
     - ability to edit file (cat and then put)
     - path completion when ls, cd, etc
-    - HTTPS with client certificate - figure out
+    - HTTPS with client certificate
 - Refactoring
     - extract OSv API abstraction
     - use promises (JQuery)